peter9811/Crapfixer/README.md

 - Open the solution or run:
   * Debug build: msbuild CFixer.sln /p:Configuration=Debug
   * Release build: msbuild CFixer.sln /p:Configuration=Release
-- After building, you can find the executable in the bin\Debug or bin\Release folder inside the project directory.
-Run CFixer.exe to start the app.

 > ⚠️ This project uses the Windows.Management.Deployment API, which is part of WinRT.
 Classic .NET Framework.
 WinForms projects do not support this out of the box.
 > To build the project successfully, you must manually add a reference to the Windows.winmd metadata file.